4 Conventional Loans With Low Down Payments

 And, then there's the conventional mortgage loan.

-Often overlooked because it's linked to loans requiring twenty percent down, the conventional loan program offers multiple low-down payment mortgage options to first-time home buyers and repeat buyers; and mortgage rates are typically excellent.Click to see today's rates (May 31st, 2016)
+Often overlooked because it's linked to loans requiring twenty percent down, the conventional loan program offers multiple low-down payment mortgage options to first-time home buyers and repeat buyers; and mortgage rates are typically excellent.Click to see your low-downpayment loan eligibility (Jan 16th, 2018)

 There are dozens of mortgage loans available to home buyers today.
 In general, though, mortgages can be divided into two broad categories -- government-backed loans and conventional loans.